Become a Vet Tech in PA:

 2. Applying to Vet Tech Schools in PA

-There’s a few things you need to consider when applying to vet tech colleges in Philadelphia.
+There are a few things you need to consider when applying to vet tech colleges in Philadelphia.

 The VTNE Pass Rate

-One main consideration is the VTNE, or Veterinary Technician National Examination—this is the exam you are required to pass in order to become a licensed veterinary technician in Pennsylvania.
+One main consideration is the VTNE or Veterinary Technician National Examination—this is the exam you are required to pass in order to become a licensed veterinary technician in Pennsylvania.
 And only graduates of AVMA-accredited vet tech programs are allowed to take this test!

 So: not only do you want to limit your search to accredited programs, but you also want to take a look at what percentage of their graduates successfully pass the VTNE exam.
 Manor College, for example, has an 82% three-year VTNE pass rate, based on the latest statistics from the 2015-2018 cohort.
 Visit AVMA.org for more information about the schools that are ranked the lowest nationally for pass rates, and they should probably be avoided when you search for veterinary schools in PA.